A Bangor Daily News Blog Book Review

 Emeritus Professor, Muskie School of Public Service, University of Southern Maine

-Former Commissioner, Me.
-Department of Conservation, and former Director, Me.
-State Planning Office
+Former Commissioner, Maine Department of Conservation, and former Director, Maine State Planning Office

 Here, a distinguished scholar of land use law and ceaseless advocate for the common good makes the case that Maine’s Law Court has failed utterly to protect the public’s right to full use of Maine’s thousands of miles of intertidal lands.
 Orlando Delogu makes a complete and compelling case, well and thoughtfully argued.
 It will interest anyone who travels, lives, or works along the coast; who wishes to see our courts better protect public rights; or who simply wishes to enjoy the splendid beauty of Maine.

 Edgar A. Beem, BA (University of Southern Maine); MS (Simmons College)

 For generations, the understanding and practice along the Maine Coast was that the intertidal zone was in the public domain, as it is in most states.
 Mainers were shocked, therefore, when the Maine Supreme Judicial Court ruled in 1989 that the only rights they had in the intertidal zone were for “fishing, fowling and navigation.”
 In “Maine’s Beaches are Public Property” Emeritus Professor of Law Orlando Delogu argues powerfully and persuasively that the Law Court got it wrong and that their decision needs to be reviewed in the public interest.
 I wholeheartedly concur.

 Brenda Buchanan, Esq., BS (Northeastern University) 1980; JD (Univ. of Maine School of Law)